 And in case you are wondering, a project like this does not cost much.
 The primary component of this project was printing on vinyl, which is then stuck onto sheets of sunboard.
 Sunboard printing as a service costs ₹ 90.00 per square foot at Orchid Digitals.
 So printing on a two door wardrobe should cost you approximately ₹ 2200.00 (plus taxes).

 While many look at the services we provide at Orchid Digitals as commodities, this particular example expands on that narrative.
-It reminds us that sometimes, these services, equipment, and material can be combined with an idea to bring happiness into the lives of people.
-And what’s better when you can do it to see the look of delight on the faces of your family? 🙂
+It reminds us that sometimes, our tech knowledge, equipment, and materials can be combined to bring to fruition, a fabulous idea.

 So, what do you think about this interior design idea?
 Do let me know in the comments section below.
 And if you too want to be the hero of your family, go ahead and print a 20 foot picture of your loved ones.
 For help/advice regarding the same, simply get in touch.